dldl/sphinx-preview/README.md

 ![Sphinx Demo](https://raw.githubusercontent.com/dldl/sphinx-preview/master/docs/demo.gif)

 ## Installation

-Install the sphinx-preview preview
+Install the Sphinx-Preview Atom package with the following command:

 ```
 apm install sphinx-preview

 ```

+Or via the `Settings View : Install` in Atom.

-After that, you need to install the dependencies
+You also need to install the following dependencies.

 ## Dependencies